-- Operational functions teams to support COVID-19 response will be identified for activation and sustainment. - Maintain oversight of PPE resource management by acquiring and distributing, resources and assets. - Expanding and scaling up Alternate Care Site(s) (ACS) capability to include personnel and facilities: noncongregate and congregate facilities to sustain the capacity for housing potential COVID-19 positive patients.
-Low level medical needs. - Continue to deliver consistent community messaging and information for leadership and all stakeholders. - Continue to monitor activity and workload of task forces/workgroups to perform gap analysis, resource assessment, contingency planning, partner outreach, and other tasks as required - Maintain global, national, and state situational awareness of COVID-19 outbreak impacts and any surge in cases that might come from the border environment. - Integrate best practices and up-to-date safety guidance for the first responder community, healthcare/medical community, supporting personnel, and stakeholders - Maintain an up-to-date financial and cost analysis of incident-related expenditures and provide updates to senior leadership
+- Operational teams to support COVID-19 response efforts and activities will be identified for activation and sustainment thru COVID surge. - Maintain responsibility of PPE resource management by acquiring and distributing resources and assets. - Maintain Alternate Care Site(s) (ACS) capability to include personnel, facilities, and wrap-around services for COVID-19 positive patients.
+Low level medical needs. - Reactivate Community Lifeline(s) to support most vulnerable populations through COVID surge. - Continue to deliver consistent community messaging and information for leadership and all stakeholders. - Continue to monitor activity and workload of task forces/workgroups to perform gap analysis, resource assessment, contingency planning, partner outreach, and other tasks as required - Maintain global, national, and state situational awareness of COVID-19 outbreak impacts and any surge in cases that might come from the border environment. - Integrate best practices and up-to-date safety guidance for the first responder community, healthcare/medical community, supporting personnel, and stakeholders - Maintain an up-to-date financial and cost analysis of incident-related expenditures and provide updates to senior leadership